VolkovLabs/business-text/website/docs/helpers.md

 Formats the timestamp in a given field using a date format.
 Uses [helper-date](https://github.com/helpers/helper-date).

+The field value must be a Unix timestamp or any of the formats supported by [date.js](https://date.js.org/).

 ```md
 <!-- Time: 1598791377556 -->
 {{date Time "YYYY-MM-DD"}}